sysprog21/lkm-hidden/README.md

 ## License

-`lkm-hidden` is released under the MIT license.
-Use of this source code is governed by a MIT-style license that can be found in the LICENSE file.
+`lkm-hidden` is released under the GNU GPL.
+Use of this source code is governed by a copyleft-style license that can be found in the LICENSE file.